Review by Kathy Kuhl Self-Advocacy Skills for Students with Learning Disabilities:

-If you are seriously worried that your teen will flunk out of college, the thought of grad school may seem crazy.
+If you are seriously worried that your teen will flunk out of college, the idea of grad school may seem crazy.
 But Dr. Reiff points out that sometimes by then, managing school is easier.
 At international meetings of the Learning Disabilites Association, I’ve attended workshops on helping students get accommodations for the grad school admission exams.
 Marshall University presented on their program to help medical students with learning disabilities.
 Remember, learning disabled does not mean not capable, or not smart!

 So, in Chapter 3, Dr. Reiff moves on to look at how students with learning disabilities can succeed in graduate school and at work.
 The issue of whether to disclose a disability is more complex at work.
 He discusses social skills, success, and finding the right career.

 Near the end, he briefly gets more personal.
 He discuss his great struggles in undergraduate school.
 Earlier, he described taking a semester to determine that getting drunk was not a good idea, something to discuss with any young adult.
 But his recovery from this and other bad choices can encourage your teens.
 Even if they fail badly, there is hope.